Logistics

 Link back to your gear list:

-Check out this video that talks through our entire 3 Day Rainier Climb gear list.
-The gear lists for the two climbs are similar, and the video should give you a basic understanding of the gear you will need for Mount Adams.
+Check out this video for our 3 Day Rainier Climb, which talks through that climb’s entire gear list.
+Your trip requires some different gear, but the video should give you a basic understanding of much of the gear you will need for Mount Baker.

 Menu Planning